Tennessee Inheritance (Estate) Tax

 Paying the Tax

 The Tennessee Department of Revenue website provides forms and information about the tax.
-But your executor will need to hire an experienced local lawyer or CPA to prepare the return.
+But an executor will need to hire an experienced local lawyer or CPA to prepare the return.
 The fee can be paid from funds in the estate.